-Short for Open Graphics Library, OpenGL is a trademark of Silicon Graphics Inc. (SGI) and is a cross-platform standard and API for 2D and 3D rendering and 3D hardware acceleration first developed in 1992.
+Short for Open Graphics Library, OpenGL is a trademark of SGI (Silicon Graphics Inc.) is a cross-platform standard and API for 2D and 3D rendering and 3D hardware acceleration.
+It was first developed in 1992.

-The interface consists of over 250 different function calls which may be used to draw complex three-dimensional scenes; widely used in CAD, virtual reality, scientific and informational visualization, flight simulation, and video games.
+The interface consists of over 250 different function calls which may be used to draw complex three-dimensional scenes.
+It is widely used in CAD, virtual reality, scientific and informational visualization, flight simulation, and video games.

 OpenGL serves two main purposes: